carmelgafa/carmelgafa.com/content/post/item/pandas.md

 ---
-title: Short notes about Pandas
+title: Some short notes about Pandas
 description:
 thumbnail:
 tags: []
-draft: Summary of Pandas basics
+draft: Introduction to the Pandas Library
-summary: Summary of Pandas basics
+summary: Introduction to the Pandas Library
 date: "2020-03-30T13:21:20+02:00"
 publishDate: "2020-03-30T13:21:20+02:00"
 ---

-I am currently using a lot more the Pandas library to load data into a fuzzy learning framework.
+I am currently using a lot more the Pandas library to load data into a fuzzy learning framework that I am working on.
 This note summarizes my learning points on the library.
-For the process of this exercise the [Wine Quality data set](http://www3.dsi.uminho.pt/pcortez/wine/) used by Cortes et all  will be used
+For the purpose of this exercise the [Wine Quality data set](http://www3.dsi.uminho.pt/pcortez/wine/) used by Cortes et al  will be used

 ## Pandas Terminology